timmcginley/41936/Tools/DGNBLite.md

 ## What is DGNB and DGNB-lite?
 *DGNB is a certification system regarding sustainable building produced by German Sustainable Building Council (Deutsche Gesellschaft für Nachhaltiges Bauen).
 It translates various factors that dictate sustainable planning and construction into practical application.*

-*The conceptual principles of DGNB revolve around a holistic understanding of sustainability, encompassing not only the environmental(ENV) impact that is usually quoted when referring to sustainability, but also other aspects such as socialcultural(SOC), economic(ECO), technical(TEC), project(PRO) and site (SITE).
+*The conceptual principles of DGNB revolve around a holistic understanding of sustainability, encompassing not only the environmental(ENV) impact that is usually quoted when referring to sustainability, but also other aspects such as:
+* socialcultural(SOC),
+* economic(ECO),
+* technical(TEC),
+* project(PRO)
+* site (SITE)
 While SOC, ENV and ECO are weighted equally, sharing 22,5% each in the total points, TEC, PRO and SITE shares 15%, 12,5% and 5% respectively.*

 *In this DGNB-lite version custom-made for 41936, the DGNB System Version 2020 International is referred with slight adjustment regarding LCA requirement to fit with the Danish Building Regulation.
 The practice of DGNB-lite in the course is intended to give students an understanding of how the DGNB certification system works in a real design process and gives students the possibility to carry out the auditing work.*